microsoft/AttackSurfaceAnalyzer/README.md

 ## Version

-The current version is an Alpha internal only release suitable for testing core features.
+The current version is a Pre-release suitable for testing core features.
 Check future release notes here to see what's new.
-A pre-release is planned for late March and full release sometime in late April of 2019.
+A final release is planned for late April of 2019.

 ## Overview

-Attack Surface Analyzer (ATSAN) is a Microsoft-developed open source security tool located at https://GitHub/microsoft/AttackSurfaceAnalyzer that analyzes the attack surface of a target system and reports on potential security vulnerabilities introduced by the installation of software or by misconfiguration.
+Attack Surface Analyzer (ASA) is a Microsoft-developed open source security tool located at https://github.com/microsoft/AttackSurfaceAnalyzer that analyzes the attack surface of a target system and reports on potential security vulnerabilities introduced by the installation of software or by misconfiguration.

-ATSAN replaces the older ASA classic version of the tool released by Microsoft in 2012 as a downloadable https://www.microsoft.com/en-us/download/details.aspx?id=24487 that is outdated, no longer supported and was limited to versions of Microsoft Windows prior to Windows 10.
+ASA 2.0 replaces the older ASA classic version of the tool released by Microsoft in 2012 as a downloadable https://www.microsoft.com/en-us/download/details.aspx?id=24487 that is outdated, no longer supported and was limited to versions of Microsoft Windows prior to Windows 10.